pitosalas/course/content/incubator/product_ideas.md

 * Brandeis Monopoly (realistic version of monopoly)
 * PEN (HORSE-like game by flipping a pen by virtual/physical movements of your phone)
 * Remember Me? (which friends live in a city; acquaintances social network)
-* ExcuseMe? (mobile app for people in a gathering to allow the participants to react to what is being presented).
 * RecipeApp (insert ingredients, says what you can make with that)
 * Virtual Tron (running around, gps sees where you are and build walls)
 * Turn-based-starcraft tactile envtironment